Building renewal FAQs

 Over the last five years, AIA has positioned itself as a vocal advocate for addressing climate action and equity in the built environment.
 The AIA headquarters is a symbol for the kind of equitable, sustainable, and resilient future for which architects advocate.
 Currently, AIA’s building attributes contrast with the association’s values, policy positions and messaging.

-The renovation of the AIA headquarters will not affect members’ dues.
+No, the renovation of the AIA headquarters will not affect members’ dues.
+The project is being paid for using AIA’s reserves, not its Operating Budget, which includes member dues support.
 The AIA Board of Directors evaluates member dues annually and makes the decision whether to adjust the National membership dues.
 If the dues rate is adjusted, the change is usually based on the Consumer Price Index.

 AIA’s Board of Directors have selected architectural firm EHDD to lead the project.
 In addition, the association selected the following firms to consult on the project: Hood Design Studio, Hartman-Cox Architects, and Point Energy Innovations.
 The project is led by Stephen Ayers, FAIA, LEED AP, Former Architect of the Capitol.